operable/cog/README.md

 ## Private Alpha

 Thank you for participating in the private alpha test for Cog!
-WPlease use (GitHub Issues)[https://github.com/operable/cog/issues] to report problems, make feature requests, or to ask questions that don't need an immediate response.
+WPlease use [GitHub Issues](https://github.com/operable/cog/issues) to report problems, make feature requests, or to ask questions that don't need an immediate response.

-All documentation is currently in the (Cog Wiki)[https://github.com/operable/cog/wiki].
+All documentation is currently in the [Cog Wiki](https://github.com/operable/cog/wiki).